 The limani harbour, is ringed by cafés and restaurants and here the touts can be a little too emphatic.
 We will show you some great places away from the hubbub.
 As you walk around the harbour, you will see some of the dramatic architectural changes, revealing the history of the town.

-The Fort Firca at the entrance to the harbour is a Venetian structure, whereas opposite, the Mosque of the Janissaries was built during the Turkish occupation of the island.
+Starting your stroll on the western side of the harbour, you will see the strong walls of The Revellino del Porto, also known as Fort Firca (above), at the entrance to the harbour.
+This is a Venetian structure, whereas opposite, the Mosque of the Janissaries was built during the Turkish occupation of the island.

 From all perspectives on the harbour it is possible to see the pretty Venetian Lighthouse (above).

-Keep walking around to the second harbour and you will notice the stunning Great Arsenal, built as a storehouse in Venetian times, it has been beautifully restored and now houses the Centre for Mediterranean Architecture and is home to all sorts of exhibits.
+Keep walking around to the second harbour and you will notice the stunning Great Arsenal (above) built as a storehouse in Venetian times, it has been beautifully restored and now houses the Centre for Mediterranean Architecture and is home to all sorts of exhibits.